Woodstop/ArenaRegenerator/README.md

 2. Line 1: `[RegenArena]` or `[JoinArena]` or `[LeaveArena]`.
 3. Line 2: Your exact arena name.
 4. Players with appropriate permissions can click to use.
-5. Default 10-second cooldown; `arenaregenerator.sign.bypass` overrides.
+5. Configurable default 10-second cooldown; `arenaregenerator.sign.bypass` overrides.

 ## **Commands and Permissions**